FleX-d/ICL/libs/jsonParser/README.md

 ## Example Usecase

-JsonObj - Facade for serialization and de-serialization Json data to object by using Nlohmann library from https//:github.com/nlohmann/json
+JsonObj - Facade for serialization and de-serialization Json data to object base on Nlohmann library from https//:github.com/nlohmann/json
 Base64 - Utility function to decode and encode file to Base64, put Base64 to JsonObj

 ## Usage JsonObj